ghzuo/CVTree/README.md

 You can download docker free and reference https://docs.docker.com/install/ to install it.
 After install docker, basic usages for CVTree are:

-1. Build/download docker image: `docker build -t="cvtree" .`
+1. Build/download docker image: `docker build -t="cvtree-img" .`
    or `docker pull ghzuo/cvtree`.
 In this step, a image with cvtree programs will obtained.
 Here option "-t" set the image name.
 After build image, you can delete the dangling images for build by `docker image prune`.
 2. Start container from image:
-   `docker run --rm -it -v $PWD/example:/root/data cvtree` In this step, you will enter the cvtree container, and the "example" folder of this project will be find in the "data" folder.
+   `docker run --rm -it -v $PWD/example:/root/data cvtree-img` In this step, you will enter the cvtree container, and the "example" folder of this project will be find in the "data" folder.
 Change path to the data folder, and run `cvtree -G faa`.
 You will get the result for eight genomes in the "list" file.
 You can change the path "$PWD/example" to your own data directory.
 3. Exit and stop container: `exit` in docker terminal.
+4. Run cvtree in docker by one command:
+   `docker run --rm -v $PWD:/data -w /data cvtree-img cvtree -G faa`
-4. More usage for docker can reference https://docs.docker.com/.
+5. More usage for docker can reference https://docs.docker.com/.

 ## Run Programs with Example